1) Students enrolled for the bachelor’s programme CADS at Leiden University who have passed the propaedeutic phase.

-This course provides a general theoretical introduction to the theory of visual anthropology and the history of ethnographic, as well as hands-on training in the use of photography and video.
-Students are trained in how photography and video can be used in anthropological research through the initiation of a small ethnographic research project including the production of a short ethnographic video and the design of a website.
+This course provides a general theoretical introduction to the theory of visual anthropology, as well as an introduction to basic principles of the use of photography and video in ethnographic research.
+Students are trained in how photography and video can be used in anthropological research through a series of ethnographic research assignments and the design of a multimodal website.

 NB: This course is an admission requirement for the specialisation Visual Ethnography within the master’s programme Cultural Anthropology and Development Sociology.